Saw (franchise): Short films

 Saw, often referred to as Saw 0.5, is a 2003 short film that served as a promotional tool in pitching a feature-length version to Lionsgate.
 It is included on the second disc of the uncut DVD release of Saw.
 It has also been released alone, and on the Saw Trilogy DVD containing Saw Uncut Edition, Saw II Special Edition, and Saw III Director's Cut, packaged with a limited-edition 3D puppet-head box version of Billy the Puppet.

 A mockumentary short film, Full Disclosure Report, was released in 2005 as part of the Saw: Uncut DVD-release.
 The story takes place between the first and second films and features reporters trying to figure out who Jigsaw is and discussing his victims.
 The short film marks the first appearance of detective Eric Matthews, before his appearance in Saw II.

 Another mockumentary short film, The Scott Tibbs Documentary, was released in 2006 as part of the Saw II: Unrated Special Edition DVD-release.
 The story takes place between the second and third films, where Adam Stanheight's friend Scott Tibbs, leader of the rock band "Wrath of the Gods", is filming a documentary about Jigsaw and his victims.

 Saw: Rebirth is originally a comic book released by IDW in 2005 and tells the story of the events that spurred the transformation of John Kramer into Jigsaw.
 Later, it was released as a short film in the form of a motion comic on the original Saw II website.

 Television

+In 2008 and 2010, VH1 channel aired the reality show Scream Queens, produced by Joke Productions and Lionsgate Television.
+The show chronicles a group of unknown actresses competing for a role in the Saw VI and Saw 3D.

 In April 2021, Lionsgate Television chairman Kevin Beggs announced in an interview with Deadline Hollywood that Lionsgate TV was in early talks on a television series adaptation or continuation of the film Spiral.